 As a result, the Fed's aggressive response to inflation tends to hit growth stocks like EVs the hardest.
 Most are not particularly profitable today, so the price is heavily influenced by those expected future profits, which get less and less valuable the higher interest rates go.

 There's also the competition factor.
 The notion of an "electric vehicle company" may seem antiquated in just a few short years.
 Virtually every traditional automaker is jumping into the fray, and some, particularly in Europe, have already effectively reinvented themselves.
-For example, Volvo now offers an electric version of every car it sells, and by 2030 the company has committed to being 100% electric.
-No Volvo car will be available with a combustion engine.
+That said, the introduction of new competitors isn't all bad.
+It normalizes electric vehicles and expands the overall market.

 Every stock on this list is highly speculative, so you should only purchase them if you have a high tolerance for risk.
 And you might want to wait for some indication that the stocks have bottomed out before putting money at risk.
 But if you're looking to play the trend of rising consumer embrace of electric vehicles, these EV stocks are the ones you'd want to consider.